-Tom Higgins is founder and CEO of Gold-i with experience in financial technology spanning over 25 years.
+Tom Higgins is the Founder and CEO of Gold-i with experience in financial technology spanning over 25 years.
 With an in-depth knowledge of the trading technology industry, Tom set up Gold-i in 2008 after spotting a gap in the market to enhance the FX trading process for retail brokers.
-As the inspiration and driving force behind Gold-i, Tom has played a major role in disrupting the retail FX market, giving opportunities to brokers across the globe and has now extended the firm’s focus to the institutional market, using his market insight to continue to drive innovation.
+As the inspiration and driving force behind Gold-i, Tom has played a major role in disrupting the retail FX and Crypto market, giving opportunities to brokers/exchanges across the globe.
+Now extending the firm’s focus to the institutional market, he uses his market insight to continue to drive innovation.

 Business Intelligence Toolsets for FX brokers: Moving From Nice to Have to Must-Have